duckyfuz/resumes/README.md

 Tired of reuploading your most updated resume to Google Drive every time you apply to a new internship?
 Then this is the project for you!
 In just 10 minutes, you can create a SSOT for your resume and portfolio website.

+Or, perhaps you just want the tempate - copy it here on oveleaf! - https://www.overleaf.com/read/qjvqdqcznjxj#d12f4f

 ## Features

 - Based off [Jake's Resume Template](https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs), with way too many edits